adrian-em/download-reddit-saved-images/README.md

 4. Run the script and see how your saved images are downloaded :)

 **WARNING:**
 Items downloaded **will be unsaved**.
-If you want to prevent this, remove all occurrences of unsave()
+If you want to prevent this, remove all occurrences of unsave().

 Changelog
 ---
+* 0.2.3.0
+	* Fixed error which caused albums to save to the wrong location, on the same photo.
+	* Fixed error requests loop.
+	* Some refactoring.
 * 0.2.2.2
     * Refactor variable names
     * Fixed bug while unsaving items.